graphhopper/graphhopper/docs/core/deploy.md

 ## Worldwide Setup

-GraphHopper is able to handle coverage for the whole [OpenStreetMap road network](http://planet.osm.org/).
+GraphHopper is able to handle coverage for the world-wide [OpenStreetMap road network](http://planet.osm.org/).

-It needs approximately 25GB RAM for the import (CAR only) and ~1 hour (plus ~5h for contraction).
-If you can accept slower import times this can be reduced to 14GB RAM - you'll need to set `datareader.dataaccess=MMAP` in the config file.
+Without enabled CH the import step alone requires ~60GB RAM and takes ~3h for the import.
+If you can accept much slower import times (3 days!) this can be reduced to 31GB RAM when you set `datareader.dataaccess=MMAP` in the config file.

-Then 'only' 15GB are necessary and without contraction hierarchy this can be further reduced to about 9GB.
+With enabled CH for car (with turn cost) the import command needs ~120GB RAM and the additional CH preparation takes ~5 hours but heavily depends on the CPU and memory speed.

 ### System tuning